brandonbondig/docx2pdf-api/README.md

 ## Error Handling
 - The API handles file-related errors and ensures the temporary files are cleaned up after conversion.

-## Security Notes
-- This API does not implement authentication or encryption.
-Consider adding these features for production use.

 ## Limitations
 - The API currently only supports DOCX to PDF conversion.